Azeglio Vicini: Managerial career

-After starting his professional coaching career with his former club Brescia from 1967–68, he was named the head coach of the Italian Under-23 side in his 30s, between 1975–76, participating in the 1976 UEFA European Under-23 Championship, where Italy were eliminated in the group stages.
+After starting his professional coaching career with his former club Brescia from 1967 to 1968, he was named the head coach of the Italian Under-23 side in his 30s, between 1975 and 1976, participating in the 1976 UEFA European Under-23 Championship, where Italy were eliminated in the group stages.
 He was later named the head coach of the Italy national under-21 football team, a position which he occupied between 1977 and 1986.
 With the Under-21 side, he reached the quarter-finals of the UEFA European Under-21 Championships in 1978, 1980, and 1982, and the semi-finals in 1984; he won the "Seminatore d'Oro" award, for the best coach in Italian football in 1986, after the team reached the final of the 1986 UEFA European Under-21 Championship.

 He subsequently managed the senior Italian team from 1986 to 1991.
 He led Italy to the semi-finals of the UEFA Euro 1988, where they were eliminated by USSR.
 Two years later, he led Italy to the semi-finals of the 1990 FIFA World Cup, which was held on home soil, where they eventually finished in third-place, defeating England 2–1 in the bronze medal match.
 Italy won six out of seven matches throughout the tournament, scoring ten goals and only conceding two, with their only draw coming in their penalty-shootout defeat to defending champions Argentina in the semi-finals, following a 1–1 draw after extra-time.
 However, after the team failed to qualify for the 1992 UEFA European Football Championship, he was replaced as Italy's head coach by former Milan manager Arrigo Sacchi.

-In 1991, he was awarded the "Panchina d'Oro" Award for his career; he later managed his hometown team Cesena from 1992–93, and Udinese from 1993–94, before retiring.
-He later took up the position as head of the technical sector of the FIGC; he was replaced by Roberto Baggio in 2010.
+In 1991, he was awarded the "Panchina d'Oro" Award for his career; he later managed his hometown team Cesena from 1992 to 1993, and Udinese from 1993 to 1994, before retiring.

+Vicini later took up the position as head of the technical sector of the FIGC; he was replaced by Roberto Baggio in 2010.
 Vicini was awarded the Premio Malatesta Novello by his hometown of Cesena in 2008.